scano/Bash-Script-Sort-Files-By-Folder-Fisrt-Letter/README.md

-# Bash-Script-Sort-Files-By-Folder-Fisrt-Letter
+# Bash script to sort files by folder and the fisrt letter
-A bash script to sort files in folder by the fisrt letter.
+A bash script to sort files in folder by the fisrt letter of the filename.
 If folder doesn't exists, create.
 The script prompt to create folders in upper or lower case: A,a,B,b,....

 Usage: